rahulreddyp/E-Commerce-Store-Application-MERN-Stack/README.md

 check the console for "--DB CONNECTED--" message to confirm that the application is running fine

-2. Open new terminal or shell and navigate to `projfrontend` and run:
+2. Open new terminal or shell and navigate to `projfrontend/` and run:
 ```sh
 npm start
 ```